reddh4wk/Project-Zomboid-Archlinux-Server/README.md

 - Now, first of all create a API token with BotFather on Telegram and put it in the configuration in /opt/pzserver/telegram_bot/pzserver_tg.py, in the TOKEN variable.
 - You will need to put the group chat id in SERVER_CHATS.
 To get your group chat id, add the bot to the group chat and, in that group chat, use the command /id
 - You may also need to disable the privacy setting of your bot from botfather chat using /setprivacy command
 - Make sure to install all the dependencies through /opt/pzserver/python/bin/pip.
 You will see error thrown with the name of the dependencies when you launch it.
-If not, try launching it like this:
+If not, try launching it like this (to use debug flag you need to have a debug chat specified in the file):

 ```
-> /opt/pzserver/telegram_bot/pzserver_tg.log && /opt/pzserver/python/bin/python /opt/pzserver/telegram_bot/pzserver_tg.py --restart
+> /opt/pzserver/telegram_bot/pzserver_tg.log && /opt/pzserver/python/bin/python /opt/pzserver/telegram_bot/pzserver_tg.py --restart --debug
 ```
 And keep an eye on:
 ```